danny0838/PyWebScrapBook/README.md

 * Directory listing.
 * Create, view, edit, and/or delete files  via the web page or API.
 * HTTP(S) authorization.
+* Toolkit for management of scrapbooks, such as cache generating, data checking, and data conversion.

 ## Usage